-Still havent bought holiday gifts?
+Still haven't bought holiday gifts?
 Retailers have a sale for you

 Latest Weather Blog

-Still havent bought holiday gifts?
+Still haven't bought holiday gifts?
 Retailers have a sale for you

 NEW YORK (AP) — Retailers are stepping up sales and other enticements in the final days before Christmas to lure shoppers who’ve been waiting for the best deals, or who didn’t have the time or the urge to wrap up gift-buying early.